These are just totally delightful little antique Chinese shoes or slippers.

 Looks like they have been stored in their original box for 100 years - sadly, the box has been made of a cheaper strawboard type of material - with decorative Chinese papers applied - and there is also the original label on the box - sadly, my Chinese is not up to me translating the text - but have photographed the old label for your inspection.

-However, the shoes or slippers are in an excellent antique condition - there is no signs of them being worn or any wear to them.
-They are the sweetest wee things - the overall length is slipper is 23 cm (9 1/4 inches) - they are very narrow in width as you might expect with Oriental shoes.
+However, the shoes or slippers are in excellent antique condition - there are no signs of them being worn or any wear to them.
+They are the sweetest wee things - the overall length of the slipper is 23 cm (9 1/4 inches) - they are very narrow in width as you might expect with Oriental shoes.

 The inside is a rough beige silk or soft cotton - which a little thin padding to the sole area inside.
-Nice and clean with no signs of every been on any feet.
+Nice and clean with no signs of ever being on any feet.

 Love the soles too - which are made of embossed tan leather - above the leather sole, there seem to be layers of cotton which a clear resin coating on it - and a thin blue applied band where it meets the main shoe area.
 The soles are rigid and do not bend - so you might have to shuffle a little bit when wearing them - which suggests that they might have a ceremonial purpose - and are shoes or slippers to be worn perhaps by a bride at a wedding.